xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 A regular single-seller X-Cart store is transformed into a multivendor marketplace by the addon **Multi-vendor**.
 The store administrator must ensure that this addon is active.
 More info on the management of addons in X-Cart is available in the section {% link "Managing addons" ref_gTOegEua %}.

-## Step 2: Choose the multivendor mode, adjust the vendor onboarding message and check the other addon settings
+## Step 2: Choose the multivendor mode
 Before anyone can sell products through an online marketplace based on X-Cart Multivendor, the store administrator needs to configure it.
-Besides all the configuration needed for a regular single-seller X-Cart store, a multivendor X-Cart store needs some additional configuration through the Multi-vendor addon settings page.
-Information on how to adjust the Multi-vendor addon settings is available in the article {% link "Configuring the Multi-vendor addon" ref_nFq48dhr %}.

-Probably the most important decision the store administrator needs to make early on while configuring a new multivendor X-Cart store is which store operation mode (also known as _Multivendor mode_) they want to use.
+Besides all the configuration needed for a regular single-seller X-Cart store, a multivendor X-Cart store needs some additional configuration through the {% link "Multi-vendor addon settings page" ref_nFq48dhr %}.
+The first and most important setting that the store administrator needs to adjust on this page is **Multivendor mode** .
+In this setting, the store administrator needs to specify which store operation mode they want to use.
 Two modes are supported: "_Warehouse_" and "_Vendors as separate shops_").

    <table class="ui compact celled small padded table">
       <thead>